exercism/c/docs/TESTS.md

 ### Clean up

-To clean up after a build you can tell `make` to delete all of the buid output, including the executable:
+To clean up after a build, you can tell `make` to delete all of the build output, including the executable:

 ```bash
 $ make clean